Santa Antao, Cape Verde Mountains

 S from Lancs found it a bit lonely

-"Santo Antao there is nothing there I also hired the same
+"Santo Antao there is nothing at Porto Novo.
+I hired a taxi

-this place for a night but when I arrived no thanks I was not going
+to stay at this place for a night but when I arrived no thanks I

 E from London found the mountains impressive